 "Roll over" is a cute and fun trick to teach your dog.
 Before you start, your dog should already be able to sit and lie down on command.
-It is a little more difficult to teach your dog to roll over than it is to teach him some other commands, but with a little patience, your dog will be rolling over before you know it.
+It is a bit more difficult to teach your dog to roll over than it is to teach him some other commands because this trick has a couple of parts to it.
+But with a little patience, your dog will be rolling over before you know it.

 How to Teach Your Dog to Roll Over

 - Start training your dog to roll over by giving it the "down" command.
 Once it is lying down, the next step is to get it to begin to roll.

 - Hold a treat by its nose, and then pull the treat from the tip of his nose toward its shoulder.
 Your dog should turn its head to follow the treat.

 - If it does, you can continue to pull the treat around the dog's shoulder so it will have to lie down on its side to follow it.

 - Continue holding the treat close to your dog's nose, and pull it all the way around so it has to roll all the way over to follow it.
 If it completes the full roll, praise the dog or click your clicker and provide a treat.